Edwardsleo/cisco-kubeflow-starter-pack/install/README.md

 ## Secure Kubeflow

-The connection with Kubeflow Central dashboard can be done securely through HTTPS too.
-To enable secure connection with Kubeflow, Please follow the steps as below:
+The connection with Kubeflow Central dashboard can be done securely through HTTPS.
+To enable secure connection with Kubeflow, please follow the steps as below:

-* Change the ```kubeflow-gateway``` Istio gateway object in ```kubeflow``` namespace to edit mode using the following command:
+* Change ```kubeflow-gateway``` Istio gateway object in ```kubeflow``` namespace to edit mode using the following command:

 ```
 kubectl edit gateways.networking.istio.io kubeflow-gateway -n kubeflow